horikawa-t/MindCaptioning/code/matlab/README.md

 - The encoding results are required for the decoding analysis (for voxel selection).
 - The use of multiple CPUs is strongly recommended to run the whole analysis, as the encoding and decoding analysis will take about 1 and 50 weeks, respectivly, using a single CPU to complete all the computations.

-- All the results will be saved in MindCaptioning/res/ directory.
+- All results will be saved in MindCaptioning/res/ directory.
 - The resultant decoded features will be used in the text generation analysis implemented by Python.
 - Whole brain decoding results can be downloaded from figshare without performing the analysis by yourself:
  <a href="https://doi.org/10.6084/m9.figshare.25808179">figshare</a>